How to Apply

 - As part of your application you will be asked to submit transcripts from all non-PSU institutions with coursework applicable to the degree.
 Your application cannot be processed until all transcripts are received.

-If you are currently in progress at another insitution, you may submit unofficial transcripts in .doc or .pdf form as part of your application, or you may send them via email to the CEE Department to firstname.lastname@example.org.
+If you are currently in progress at another insitution, you may submit unofficial transcripts in .pdf form as part of your application, or you may send them via email to the CEE Department to firstname.lastname@example.org.

 To ensure the highest quality of our programs, the CEE Department has a selective admission process.
 This may limit the number of applicants accepted to our programs even if they meet the minimum requirements.
 The selective admission process follows these guidelines: